WillBerner/Server-Client/README.md

-A Server and Client built in python for UNC-CH's Internet Services and Protocols Class.
+A basic server and client built in python for UNC-CH's Internet Services and Protocols Class.